 - 1 cup dried diced pineapple

 - 1-2 tablespoons water

 - ⅓ cup fine unsweetened shredded coconut for rolling

-- Roll mixture into balls and coat them with fine shredded coconut.
+- Roll mixture into balls.
+Coat them with fine shredded coconut.

 Mini Passion Fruit Tarts

-For these passion fruit tarts, use mini ready-to-use graham cracker pie crusts or pastry shells for quick and delicious semi homemade desserts the guests will be going back for seconds.
+For these passion fruit tarts, use mini ready-to-use graham cracker pie crusts or pastry shells for quick and delicious semi homemade desserts.
 If you prefer using pie dough, bake them in mini muffin tins.
-Makes 20 mini pies.

 Hawaiian pizza is a must at any luau party.
 To minimize time in the kitchen, use store bought pizza crust.
 Yield: 8 slices

 - 1 cup pizza sauce